cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

 Autoenv: Directory-based Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: We do not recommend that you use autoenv.
+INstead we
+	     recommend that you use pyenv.
+For this class neither is
+	     important.

 If a directory contains a ``.env`` file, it will automatically be executed
 when you ``cd`` into it.
 It's easy to use and install.